-The school is committed to achieving the best possible education for every boy and girl.
+The school is committed to achieving the best possible education for every student.
 Part of this approach involves dealing with specific learning difficulties.
 Please tell us immediately if you know or suspect that your child may have some specific problem which may need to be addressed.